forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/replay-debugger.md

 ## Overview

-Debug your code using the **Launch Apex Replay Debugger with Current File** from the command palette.
+Debug your code using the **Launch Apex Replay Debugger with Current File** command.
 You can invoke this command on an Apex test file, Anonymous Apex file or an Apex log file.

 ## Set Breakpoints and Checkpoints